10 Habits for Effective Workplace Communication

 1. Be assertive.
 Do not be afraid or reluctant to speak in a clear, direct tone, especially about matters that are uncomfortable or unfair.
 However, do not be loud, rude, or gruff when communicating a particular point of view or a personal opinion.

 2. Be courteous.
 Remain as polite as possible, even when you disagree or when someone irritates you.
 Kind words promote good results, but negativity of any sort ruins the potential for growth and productivity.

 3. Be tactful.
 Speak without offending, upsetting or angering others.
 Do not curse or use off-color jokes to convey displeasure.
 Try to adopt a pleasant, but emotionally neutral posture of team building, not strife.

 5. Be relevant.
 Stick to the subject or task at hand.
-In meetings and other business situations, keep your conversations related to the workplace.
-Avoid discussing personal business, unless it is germane to the workplace.
+In meetings and other professional situations, keep your conversations related to business operations.
+Avoid discussing personal issues, unless they become problematic in the workplace.

 6. Be sincere.
 A sincere message is honest, natural, and believable.
 A sincere person is authentic and trustworthy.
 Remember, being authentic does not mean feeling free to let your hair down and act as irreverently as you would at home or among friends.
 Believe it or not, the workplace is a formal environment and should be treated as such.

 7. Be appropriate.
 Choose an appropriate level of language and behavior.
 Consider where you are and to whom you are speaking, and the circumstances under which the conversation is happening.
 Then, speak and act accordingly.
 For example, you would conduct yourself differently during an interview for a six-figure job versus telling a friend how to set up an email account.
 Basically, take your best self to the workplace.